arkoc/blog/content/posts/the-history-of-interop.md

 ### What is the CORE Problem of Interop?

 As you can see from Bitcoin and Litecoin example as well ass Cosmos and Polkadot designs, the core driver for interop solutions is solving the scalability issue and the core problem with that solutions is, who verifies what.
 To just get to the bottom of interop its as simple as sending assets from one wallet to another wallet.
 But in different networks.
 So what is the question you ask about blockchain, when you are considering holding/buying/using their infra, what is the consensus of that that blockchain, how many validators, how many miners and etc. Once you are confident you use the wallet and you do the transfers.
 With cross-chain transfers, now you have 2 same questions.
 You are operating in 2 different security zones, for example for Bitcoin and Ethereum those zones are similar but for long-tail chain or app chain versus Bitcoin the security zones are different.
 So this is the thing you should consider.
 And in top of that you should ask the question, about actual transportation layer, what handles that cross-chain transfer, what is the consensus.
 Let's say for Bitcoin to Ethereum transfers, the security of that transfer should at least be in a same security level as Bitcoin and Ethereum transfers right?
 Apparently thats not true.
 And there is a lot there, it means that in order to do Bitcoin to Ethereum tranfer, you are passing through a 3rd zone, which has its own security attributes.
 Who are verifing the transactions, who are signign the transactions, what happens if....
 Thats why its a way complicated topic, there are way too much solutions trying to solve this exact problem, what is the exact transportation mechanism?
-Who is goveringing this process?
+Who is goverining this process?
 Because of the single chain we have the answers, we know miners, we know validators how they workd and etc, but the same question should be asked for an interop solution as they effectivly act cross-chain ledger kind of.
 Who is governing the cross-chain transaction process?
 The question that raised billions of dollars, and sparked dozens of solutions.
 This post will explore the majority of them and will try to answer the same exact question from different solutions perspective.
 Current interop protocol do more volume than some of the actual chains.
 Yet the security of these protocols are underexplored.
 Will explore the all details end to end now.

 We will start exploring each solutions I recall in short time scale which project was announced first, but at that time emerged multiple solution and you could put them in to 2 categories, ones that were trying to solve the problem in a decentralized way, and ones that were solving it in a centralized way but were communicating that they are decentralized.
 Decentralized protocols, actually good ones and my faviroties were Connext and Hop.
 Centralized one, that was missleding users that they are decentralized was Orbiter.
 After few month Layerswap was introduced, it was centralized one, but had no communication around that question (not claiming that centralized nor claming that decentralized).
 Btw I am founder of Layerswap, so will tell you some more details around our deceision making at that time.
 So lets go step by step and explore each of these solution.